pballada/pballada.github.io/_posts/2024-12-24-xcode-environment-variables.markdown

 ## Best Practices

 1. **Avoid Storing Sensitive Data**
-   - Don’t include API keys or tokens in environment variables within your Xcode scheme.
+   - Don't include API keys or tokens in environment variables within your Xcode scheme.
 Use a secure storage or dedicated configuration management solution.

 2. **Use Descriptive Names**
    - Variables like `DEBUG_VERBOSE_LOGGING` or `API_ENDPOINT_URL` make it clear what they control.